Michel Chossudovsky’s most recent research on the alleged ISIS terror in Paris, as well as the Radisson Hotel terror in Bamako, Mali, is discussed.

 Not to say that China is necessarily an alternative; I don’t think it is.
 But from a geopolitical standpoint there are certain countries which the United States wants to get rid of including the Russian Federation, the People’s Republic of China, Iran, and, of course, North Korea.

 Those are the four countries that are encroachments.
 There may be others but they’re of less importance.

 It’s not by accident that these four countries are being threatened simultaneously.
 In fact, the US has negotiated an agreement with South Korea which threatens North Korea.
 I should mention North Korea lost 30 percent of its population during the Korean War and this is something which is well understood, because General Curtis Lemay actually said in a speech we must have killed something of the order of 20 percent and destroyed something like 90 percent of the country’s cities during the bombing raids which they implemented.
 These atrocities have been committed in various parts of the world – Indonesia – 500,000 to a million so-called communist sympathizers were killed on orders of the CIA.
-It’s documented because we actually have the declassified documents of the CIA on that event, and so on, so forth.
+It’s documented because we actually have the declassified documents of the CIA on that event.

 I would call this the criminalization of the state.
 The criminalization of the state is totalitarian because it goes against the rights of citizens.
 It has an interest in retaining a democratic façade, a two-party system, the institutions of representative democracy.
 But we know that whoever comes into the White House, whether it’s Hillary or Donald Trump or Jeb Bush, will ultimately be a public relations figureheads who will support dominant economic interests in the United States.